 Lost Traffic Ticket in MassachusettsPage OverviewSUMMARY: How to Find Lost Massachusetts Traffic Ticket Information

 If you lost your MA civil citation, you can contact the appropriate traffic court OR the Massachusetts Registry of Motor Vehicles (RMV).
 If you lost your MA criminal citation, you'll need to get in touch with the appropriate MA district court.
+It's important to obtain your lost ticket information promptly.

 If you were cited for a criminal traffic violation in Massachusetts, you will need to contact the appropriate District Court.